mcelro4/ethics_fall2025/_casestudy/activity.md

 Discussion Questions:

 Looking at the videos, One is an example of how during a fast paced game like basketball, algorithms play a role. more rapidly in changing live betting odds.
 Can you determine what the other sports are based on how often the betting lines change?

+Can you think of new ways that Gambling platforms can implement safeguards for users?

+List new stakeholders that you think relate to this topic?
+What role do they play in algorithmic persuasion in sports betting?

+How do real time algorithms and constantly changing odds influence user decision making?

+Are current gambling regulations sustainable for AI driven betting platforms?